spotfiresoftware/spotfire-wrapper/README.md

  * `SpotfireEditorModule` depends on `SpotfireViewerModule` and exports `SpotfireEditorComponent`

-For exemple, user can extend `SpotfireViewerComponent` like this :
+For example, user can extend `SpotfireViewerComponent` like this :

 ```typescript
 import { OnInit, Component } from '@angular/core';